What happened to Taco?

-Taco Ockerse, otherwise known as just Taco, was the ultimate throwback artist of the 1980s.
+Taco Ockerse, otherwise known as just Taco, was the ultimate throwback singer of the 1980s.
 He took a 55-year-old song, Irving Berlin’s “Puttin’ on the Ritz,” and made it an unlikely top 10 hit in 1982.

-So whatever happened to Taco?
+So what happened to the singer Taco?

 Born in Indonesia in 1955 to Dutch parents, Taco Ockerse burst onto the music scene in 1982 with “Puttin’ on the Ritz,” which reached Number 4 on Billboard’s Hot 100.
 It was certified Gold by the RIAA for selling over 1 million copies.